 - You can make ice cream, smoothies, milk shakes, fruit bars etc. with it.

-- Those who do not want to eat raw can cook it in sugar syrup or in form of jams, jellies or sweets.
+- Those who do not want to eat raw mango, they can cook it in sugar syrup, or in the form of jams, jellies or sweets.
 But do not miss to enjoy this exotic seasonal fruit.

-- Some people however are not able to tolerate this fruit.
-It is advisable to soak the mangoes in normal water for about one hour, so that it looses its heat.
-Then it will be easier to digest even for them.
+- Some people however, are not able to tolerate this fruit.
+It is advisable, to soak the mangoes in normal water for about one hour, to cool it.
+Then it will be easier to digest, even for them.

 Mango Orchards, source: You tube